radiac/django-email-as-username/README.md

 `emailusernames` includes a function you can use to easily migrate existing projects.

-The migration will refuse to run if there are any users that it cannot migrate either because they do not have an email set, or because there exists a duplicate email for more than one user.
+By default, the migration will refuse to run if there are any users that it cannot migrate either because they do not have an email set, or because there exists a duplicate email for more than one user.

+If `EMAILUSERNAMES.ALLOW_EMPTY` is `True`, when migrating users without an email address their existing username will be maintained, so it can be accessed by querying `django.contrib.auth.models.User` directly.
+When an email address is set for them, their username will be replaced by an email hash as normal.

 There are two ways you might choose to run this migration.